 An active HUBZone certification does not guarantee that a company is currently eligible.
 If you lose a HUBZone set-aside contract to a company you believe does not meet the HUBZone Program’s requirements, you may be able to file a HUBZone status protest with the U.S. Small Business Administration.
 Win the HUBZone protest, and your competitor will be disqualified–hopefully, resulting in an award to your small business.

-Koprince Law’s HUBZone attorneys can help you put together a comprehensive HUBZone protest, challenging your competitor’s status as an eligible HUBZone small business, and potentially giving you another shot at the contract.
+Koprince McCall Pottroff’s HUBZone attorneys can help you put together a comprehensive HUBZone protest, challenging your competitor’s status as an eligible HUBZone small business, and potentially giving you another shot at the contract.

 Defending HUBZone Protests